EliasSC30/Sinus/README.md

-I want a completely new file
+Imma make a new file
-And now I want to commit a change